 This could be the deciding factor for many people as it’s hard to find two cities that are more different in lifestyle than NYC and Miami.
 New York has its street culture, unbeatable nightlife, and unsurpassed cultural institutions.
 It’s gritty, vibrant, diverse, and always changing.
 Food is another big thing here.
 With so much diversity, you can find almost every kind of culinary tradition on the planet in NYC.
 No matter what your interests or personal tastes are, you’re sure to find something to love in the Big Apple.

 As for Miami, things are a lot more scaled back and relaxed than you’ll find in NYC.
 It’s got a great nightlife scene and a growing artist community, but it’s nowhere near New York’s level.
 Cuisine choice and architecture are also a lot less varied.
-But for a lot of people, this is exactly what they want, a laid-back lifestyle with none of the rush-rush mentality that characterizes much of New York living.
-Outdoor activities tend to be the main draw, with running, golf, tennis, and water sports being what brings most people together.
+But for many people, this is exactly what they want, a laid-back lifestyle with none of the rush-rush mentality that characterizes much of New York living.
+Outdoor activities tend to be the main draw, to run, golf, tennis, and water sports being what brings most people together.